wards-a/114-mawardi-adama/README.md

 - Displays products that manufacturers can provide.
 - Display information related to product ordering and company information.
 - Handling product orders and payments.
-- Manage product information, orders and more.
+- Manage product information, orders, and more.

 ### Why the project is useful
 - Customers can easily find the products they need.